Equivariant derived equivalence and rational points on K3 surfaces: Generalities

 Let $k$ be an algebraically closed field of characteristic zero and $X$ a smooth projective variety over $k$ equipped with the action of a finite group $G$.
 We consider the bounded derived category $D^b(X,G)$ of $G$-equivariant complexes of coherent sheaves on $X$, i.e., objects are pairs $\cP=(P,\rho)$ consisting of complexes $P$ of coherent sheaves and $G$-linearizations $\rho$ compatible with differentials \cite{ploog}.
 This is compatible with intrinsic formulations of $G$-actions on triangulated categories \cite[\S 9]{elagin}, under our assumptions.

 Suppose that $X$ and $Y$ are smooth projective varieties with $G$-actions.
 Given an element

 there is an equivariant Fourier-Mukai transform

 obtained by pulling back via projection to $X$, tensoring by $\cP$, and pushing forward via projection to $Y$ \cite[\S~1.2]{ploog}.
-This operation makes sense \cite[Lemma~5]{ploog} provided $\cP$ is equivariant for the diagonal $G_{\Delta} \subset G\times G$, and the equivariant Fourier-Mukai transform is compatible with the ordinary Fourier-Mukai transform associated with $P$.
+This operation makes sense \cite[Lemma~5]{ploog} provided $\cP$ is equivariant for the diagonal $G_{\Delta} \subset G\times G$ only, and the equivariant Fourier-Mukai transform is compatible with the ordinary Fourier-Mukai transform associated with $P$.
 (In other words, we can forget the $G$-actions.)
 Furthermore, if $P$ induces an equivalence of ordinary derived categories then $\cP$ induces an equivalence of the equivariant derived categories.

 We assume that $G$ acts faithfully on $X$ and $Y$.
 Conversely, suppose that $P \in D^b(X\times Y)$ induces an equivalence.
 When can it be lifted to an equivariant derived equivalence?
-Since $P$ must be simple \cite[Lem.~4]{ploog}, there are two sufficient conditions: \begin{itemize} \item{$P$ is invariant under $G_{\Delta}$, i.e. $(g,g)^*P$ is quasi-isomorphic to $P$ for each $g\in G$;} \item{identifying $\Aut(P)=\bG_m$, the resulting cocycle $\alpha \in \rH^2(G,\bG_m)$ vanishes.} \end{itemize} When $G$ is cyclic, $\rH^2(G,\bG_m)=0$ and $\alpha$ vanishes automatically.
+By \cite[Lem.~4]{ploog}, each kernel $P$ inducing an equivalence must be simple, i.e., every automorphism of $P$ as an element of the derived category may be represented as rescaling of a representative complex.
+In particular, if $P$ is $G$-invariant as an element of the derived category -- $(g,g)^*P$ is quasi-isomorphic to $P$ for each $g\in G$ -- then the underlying complex of sheaves is $G$-invariant.
+Using the identification $\Aut(P)=\bG_m$, for our desired lifting it is necessary that the resulting cocycle $\alpha \in \rH^2(G,\bG_m)$ \cite[Lem.~1]{ploog} vanish.
+When $G$ is cyclic, $\rH^2(G,\bG_m)=0$ and $\alpha$ vanishes automatically.

 If $P$ does lift to an equivariant complex $\cP=(P,\rho)$ then this typically is not unique.
 We can tensor $\rho$ freely with any character of $G$.